 The Supporting Information will be available free of charge on the ACS Publications website.
-Additional NMR spectra, simulations of magnetization exchange, and details about the synthesis of C4-furan.(PDF)
+Additional NMR spectra, simulations of magnetization exchange, transition from 13C spin exchange to spin diffusion, and details about the synthesis of 13C4-furan.
+(PDF)

 AUTHOR INFORMATION